Make a Payment

 Dunn Carney accepts credit cards and debit card payments through Client Pay Services, a cloud-based, professional services payment system.
 Client Pay is hosted in a 100 percent PCI (Payment Card Industry) compliant facility to ensure transactions are safe, secure and protected.

-Existing clients can pay an invoice or retainer by clicking on the appropriate link below:
+Existing or prospective clients can pay an invoice or retainer by clicking on the appropriate link below:

-If you have any questions, please contact your attorney or our Accounting Department at 503.224.6440 or send an email to: firstname.lastname@example.org.
+Retainer payments should generally be directed to our trust account for the state where the work is to be performed.
+If you have any questions, please contact your attorney or our Accounting Department at 503.224.6440 or send an email to email@example.com

 Billing and Record Retention Policies